SamHulme1/Art-By-Jamie/README.md

 #### User 1 Student/artist
  As a student/artist, I want to be able to

-- Find and locate information about Jamie easily.
+- Find and locate information about Jamie easily

 - I want the information to be clear and descriptive